 We can boast of having the best french native English speaker in the EU!

-Yes, you heard right..she has a decent english accent AND she is French.
+Yes, you heard right..she has a decent English accent AND she is French.
 Gwen studies Law and Applied Foreign Languages.
 She genuinely cares about everybody’s rights and she wants the EU to do so too.
 She is aware that EU citizenship is a “variable geometry” citizenship and she wants that to change.
 Together with Bastian, Gwen will be our co-event manager for the ECIT Summer University 2020.
 In the months to come, they will make sure that this event brings you the best speakers topics and solutions.

 In her words “The EU needs to care more about every part of its population and stop excluding some citizens.”

 As a soon-to-be graduate of Trinity College Dublin Class of Law 2020, Sinéad will, with no doubt, be a real asset for the task force.
-She has pursued her profesionnal interests not only through academia and interning in law firms some past summers, but also by building leadership abilities in being Class Representative, along with being involved with sporting clubs such as hockey, and societies such as the Caledonian Society.
-As you can understand, Sinead has a bad-ass curriculum, and, as they say in the Hockey gergo, she is a real point-woman!
+She has pursued her profesional interests not only through academia and interning in law firms some past summers, but also by building leadership abilities in being Class Representative, along with being involved with sporting clubs such as hockey, and societies such as the Caledonian Society.
+As you can understand, Sinead has a bad-ass curriculum, and, as they say in the Hockey jargon, she is a real point-woman!